Institute of Physics, Azerbaijan National Academy of Sciences

-The Institute of Physics of the National Academy of Sciences of Azerbaijan is a research institution that is part of the structure of Physical, Mathematical and Technical Sciences Department of the National Academy of Sciences.
+The Institute of Physics of the Azerbaijan National Academy of Sciences is a research institution that is part of the structure of Physical, Mathematical and Technical Sciences Department of the National Academy of Sciences.
 The director of the institute is academician Nazim Mammadov.
-The Institute is located in Baku city.
+The institute is located in Baku city.

 History

 In 1945, the Institute of Physics and Mathematics was established on the basis of the physics sector of the Azerbaijani branch of the Transcaucasian section of the USSR Academy of Sciences.
-In 1959, Institute of Physics and Mathematics were reorganized and became 2 independent institute: Institute of Mathematics and Mechanics and Institute of Physics.
+In 1959, Institute of Physics and Mathematics were reorganized and became 2 independent institutes: Institute of Mathematics and Mechanics and Institute of Physics.
 The first chairman of the department was academician İ.Q.Yesman.
-In 1950-1954 the department was headed by academician Y.Mammadaliyev.
-Between 1954 and 1957, academician M. Naghiyev took this position and served as academician-secretary (it shortly before had replaced “chairman” position).
-From 1957 to 1993, the director of the Institute of Physics and Mathematics, and then the Institute of Physics was Academician Hasan Abdullayev.
+In 1950-1954, the department was headed by academician Y.Mammadaliyev.
+Between 1954 and 1957, academician M. Naghiyev took this position and served as academician-secretary (it shortly before had replaced "chairman" position).
+From 1957 to 1993, the director of the Institute of Physics and Mathematics, and then the Institute of Physics, was Academician Hasan Abdullayev.